Landlord Decision Guide · Updated 2026

 A complete applicant file contains:

-- The rental application
+• The rental application.

-- The signed FCRA authorization/disclosure
+• The signed FCRA authorization and disclosure.

-- The consumer report
+• The consumer report.

-- Income verification documents and notes
+• Income verification documents and notes.

-- The written screening criteria in effect at the time
+• The written screening criteria in effect at the time.

-- The decision and the specific rationale tied to the criteria
+• The decision and the specific rationale tied to the criteria.

-- A copy of any adverse action notice and proof of delivery
+• A copy of any adverse action notice and proof of delivery.

-- The acceptance communication, if approved
+• The acceptance communication, if approved.

 Retain these files for at least four years.
-Keep them for accepted and rejected applicants alike — a rejection file with nothing to compare it to is less useful than a complete set showing consistent treatment across all applicants.
+Keep them for accepted and rejected applicants alike – a rejection file with nothing to compare it to is less useful than a complete set showing consistent treatment across all applicants.
+(Note: the twenty-five-month record-retention figure some landlords cite comes from the Equal Credit Opportunity Act, a separate but distinct rule; a four-year practice comfortably covers the fair housing and FCRA exposure window.)

 Common Mistakes That Trigger Complaints

-Mistake 1: Inconsistent Standards
+Mistake 1: Inconsistent standards

 Approving one applicant who fell short of your stated criteria while rejecting another with similar results is the textbook disparate-treatment claim – especially if the two are in different protected classes.

-Mistake 2: Verbal-Only Rejections
+Mistake 2: Verbal-only rejections

-Mistake 4: Moving the Goalposts
+Mistake 4: Moving the goalposts

 Telling one prospective applicant the unit is rented while continuing to show it to others is a classic fair housing violation.
 Treat every inquiry on equal terms.

-Mistake 6: Editorializing in the Rejection
+Mistake 6: Editorializing in the rejection

 A rejection communication should be brief and factual.
 Personal commentary, assumptions about the applicant, or explanations that stray from your written criteria all create risk.